This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 New Zealand has long advocated for an immediate ceasefire in Gaza leading to a lasting, sustainable peace.

 New Zealand believes there must be a concerted effort to address the horrific humanitarian crisis in Gaza.
 That is why we have provided financial support to the humanitarian response.
-Israel must do everything in its power enable rapid, safe, and unimpeded humanitarian assistance access into and throughout Gaza.
+Israel must do everything in its power enable rapid, safe, and unimpeded humanitarian access into and throughout Gaza.

 New Zealand has consistently stressed the importance of upholding international law in the conflict.
 We have repeatedly stated that orders by the International Court of Justice, including provisional measures orders of 26 January, 28 March and 24 May, are binding and must be adhered to by all parties.
 We have also been clear in our support of the International Criminal Court's mandate in Palestine.